learningtapestry/ssdn/docs/architecture-design.md

 ### S3 file transfer

 #### Main characteristics
-* The purpose of this feature is to allow Nucleus instances to exchange binary data, in the form of S3 files.
+* The purpose of this feature is to allow SSDN instances to exchange binary data, in the form of S3 files.
 * Instances that have established a relationship are able to exchange files associated to the namespaces and formats that were authorized during door-knocking.
 * It should be trivial for a user to store files in the instance's S3 bucket, preferably using standard S3 tools and libraries.
 * Once a file is stored, it will eventually be mirrored by consumer instances.